ufal/npfl114/exam/questions.md

   and what is the explicit formula of the gradient of the loss function with respect to $o$?
 [5]

-- Assume a network with cross-entropy loss generated a single output
+- Assume a binary-classification network with cross-entropy loss generated a single output
   $z \in \mathbb{R}$, which is passed through the sigmoid output activation function, producing $o = \sigma(z)$.
 If the target output is $g$, what is the value of the loss function itself, and what is the explicit formula of the gradient of the loss function with respect to $z$?
 [5]

-- Assume a network with cross-entropy loss generated a k-element output
+- Assume a $K$-class-classification network with cross-entropy loss generated a $K$-element output
   $\boldsymbol z \in \mathbb{R}^K$, which is passed through the softmax output activation function, producing $\boldsymbol o=\operatorname{softmax}(\boldsymbol z)$.
   If the target distribution is $\boldsymbol g$, what is the value of the loss